hytmachineworks/Set-AuthProxy/README.md

 # Set-AuthProxy

-living wiht Authentication proxy
+living wih Authentication proxy

-# Set-PSAuthProxy is for PowerShell
+## Set-PSAuthProxy is for PowerShell

 Available network on powershell, on enviromant auth proxy